yt-dlp/yt-dlp/README.md

     --sub-format FORMAT             Subtitle format; accepts formats preference, e.g. "srt" or "ass/srt/best"
-    --sub-langs LANGS               Languages of the subtitles to download (can be regex) or "all" separated by commas.
+    --sub-langs LANGS               Languages of the subtitles to download (can be regex) or "all" separated by commas, e.g.
-                                    (e.g. --sub-langs "en.*,ja") You can prefix
+                                    --sub-langs "en.*,ja".
+You can prefix the
-                                    the language code with a "-" to exclude it from the requested languages. (e.g. --sub-
+                                    language code with a "-" to exclude it from the requested languages, e.g. --sub-langs
-                                    langs all,-live_chat) Use --list-subs for a
+                                    all,-live_chat.
+Use --list-subs for a list
-                                    list of available language tags
+                                    of available language tags

 ## Authentication Options:
     -u, --username USERNAME         Login with this account ID